innocentx0/C2-Dropper/README.md

 ## Evasion Features
 - Static String Obfuscation: The C2 server's IP address is not stored as a plaintext string.
 This prevents simple detection via strings or basic signature-based scanners.
 - Hex-Encoded Transport: The IP is reconstructed at runtime from a hex-encoded array.
-- Living off the Land (LotL): Utilizes native Windows binaries (certutil) for payload retrieval to minimize the introduction of suspicious new tools on the system.
+- Living off the Land (LotL): Utilizes native binaries for payload retrieval to minimize the introduction of suspicious new tools on the system.

 ## Configuration (Obfuscated Version: obf3.c)
 To use the obfuscated version, you must manually encode your C2 server IP address into hexadecimal.